Comments - Users and mentions

 There are two different authentication methods—make sure to follow an authentication guide for your framework to get started.

-In Comments, user information is retrieved from a list of user IDs, for example here’s a userIds array and the information you need to return.
+To add names and avatars to Comments, you need to convert user IDs into user objects.
+For example, here’s a userIds array and the information you need to return.
 You should return the same number of users as the number of user IDs, in the same order.

 # If this is `userIds`["marc@example.com", "pierre@example.com"]